 To prepare for a technical review, a complete assessment report is needed.
-Each ICAT guidance document has a reporting chapter that specifies the information that should be included in an assessment report.
+Each ICAT assessment guide has a chapter on reporting that specifies the information that should be included in an assessment report.
 The assessment report and supporting evidence should be prepared and provided to potential technical reviewers as part of the selection and planning process.
 The quality of the assessment report and supporting evidence provided to the technical reviewer can either facilitate (if the quality is high) or hinder (if the quality is low) their understanding of the policy to be evaluated.

-It is helpful for the user to prepare a terms of reference document for the potential technical reviewer so that they have this in writing.
-The terms of reference set out a plan or a proposal for how the review will take place.
-The terms of reference should cover topics such as:
+It is helpful for the user to prepare a "terms of reference" document for the potential technical reviewer so that they have these in writing.
+The terms of reference set out a plan or a proposal